 When it comes to the battlefields of the Clone Wars, few ships did as much work for the Clone Armies as the Low Altitude Assault Transport.
 These heavily armed and armored gunships were seen across the Galaxy during the Clone Wars, carrying Clone Troopers into action even in the most hostile landing zones.
 But where do these workhorse transports and gunships come from?
 Let’s take a look.

-Designed by Rothana Heavy Engineering, the Low Altitude Assault Transport was designed meticulously over the years to create a craft singularly suited towards rapid deployment of personnel and firepower.
-This offshoot of Kuat Drive Yards was determined to create what they thought to be the perfect craft, and it’s not hard to see what they were striving for with the LAAT.
+Designed by Rothana Heavy Engineering, the Low Altitude Assault Transport was designed meticulously.
+It’s a craft singularly suited towards rapid deployment of personnel and firepower.
+This offshoot of Kuat Drive Yards was determined to create what they thought to be the perfect craft.
+And it’s not hard to see what they were striving for with the LAAT.

-The LAAT is highly maneuverable, thanks to its repulsorlift turbines, while the angled design is meant to counteract some of the more heavy anti-aircraft firepower common to the CIS forces, enabling it to safely carry a deployment of up to 30 Clone Troopers per LAAT into combat, or it could hold up to four speeder bikes as well.
+The LAAT is highly maneuverable, thanks to its repulsorlift turbines.
+Meanwhile, the angled design is meant to counteract some of the more heavy anti-aircraft firepower common to the CIS forces.
+This enables it to safely carry a deployment of up to 30 Clone Troopers per LAAT into combat.
+It could hold up to four speeder bikes as well.

 But the LAAT is more than just a dropship.
-The LAAT sports some of the finest weaponry in the Republic armies, including two ion repeaters that were capable of slicing through even the heaviest armor.
+The LAAT sports some of the finest weaponry in the Republic armies.
+That includes two ion repeaters capable of slicing through even the heaviest armor.

-These ships were built with Clone troopers and pilots in mind, and the gunship features two distinct cockpits for pilot and gunner, as well as gunner seats and turrets on the sides.
-A single LAAT was capable of taking on a battalion of Battledroids, and with the finest Clone Pilots backing them up, these craft would prove to be the worhorse of the Clone Armies.
+These ships were built with Clone troopers and pilots in mind.
+The gunship features two distinct cockpits for pilot and gunner, gunner seats, and turrets on the sides.
+A single LAAT was capable of taking on a battalion of Battledroids.
+And with the finest Clone Pilots backing them up, these craft would prove to be the workhorse of the Clone Armies.